onecommons/unfurl_site/docs/_sources/README.md.txt

 Unfurl is a command line tool for managing your DevOps infrastructure.
 Unfurl lets you easily track configuration, secrets, software and code dependencies, and deployment history all in git.

-Unfurl integrates with the deployment tools you are already using -- like Terraform, Ansible, and Helm -- allowing you to encapsulate your DevOps processes into reusable building blocks and describe your cloud infrastructure in simple, application-centric terms.
+Unfurl can integrate with the DevOps tools you are already using -- like Terraform, Ansible, and Helm -- allowing you to encapsulate your DevOps processes into reusable building blocks and describe your cloud infrastructure in simple, application-centric terms.

+## Vision

-The ultimate goal of Unfurl is enable anyone to clone, fork, and deploy cloud services as easily as cloning and building code from git -- so we can cooperatively build and run cloud services just like we do with open source software.
+The ultimate goal of Unfurl is enable anyone to clone, fork, and deploy live cloud services as easily as cloning and building code from git -- so we can cooperatively build and run cloud services in the same way we create open source software.

 ## How it works